 A chair and two vice-chairs for the Executive Committee were elected for two years.
 Their job is to chair at Executive Committee meetings and to lead the Steering Board, the sub-group taking care of the consortium’s everyday work.

-The Executive Committee is currently supported by five working groups, the so-called challenge groups.
-The focus of these groups is derived from the five overarching challenges in personalised medicine that were identified in a previous project, PerMed.
-In each group, high-level experts in their field work together with members nominated by the Executive Committee on developing solutions for their specific topic.
+The focus of the Challenge Groups is derived from the five overarching challenges in personalised medicine that were identified in a previous project, PerMed.
+In each group, high-level experts in their field work together with members nominated by the Executive Committee on developing overarching strategies and solutions for their specific topic.

 For organising the consortium’s everyday work, a Steering Board was formed.
-It consists of a chair and two vice-chairs and the challenge group facilitators.
-In addition, the ICPerMed Secretariat and the European Commission take part in the Steering Board.
+It consists of a chair and two vice-chairs, The Action Item Group leads and the Challenge Group Facilitators.
+In addition, the ICPerMed Secretariat and the European Commission (EC) take part in the Steering Board.

 These are the current members of Steering Board: